taedwards8/supermarket-public/README.md

 # Supermarket
-The repository acts as a sandbox for me to experment with different Java tools and technologies
+The repository acts as a sandbox for me to experiment with different Java tools and technologies

 ## Purpose
 The repository and database represent a supermarket.
 It contains tables to describes food items and recipes involving those food items